-Our chimpanzee history began in 1930 with the arrival of Tim, a cocky young male chimpanzee about six or seven years of age.
+Our chimpanzee history began in 1930 with the arrival of Tim, a young male chimpanzee about six or seven years of age.
 In 1932, a four- or five-year-old female named Katie arrived to keep him company.
 Their first baby, George, was born in 1938.
-At his birth, George and his mother were separated from Tim because we wished to take no chance that Tim might hurt his son.
-We found, however, that Tim took a paternal interest, poking his finger through the dividing mesh partition to touch him.
+At his birth, George and his mother were separated from Tim because staff wished to take no chance that Tim might hurt his son.
+They found, however, that Tim took a paternal interest, poking his finger through the dividing mesh partition to touch him.
 Katie missed Tim and often sat close to him with only the partition between them.
-And so, we soon reunited the little family.
+And so, the little family was soon reunited.
 Tim participated in George’s care and upbringing.
-This was a somewhat unusual procedure for zoos at the time, but we found that it worked well for our chimpanzees.
+This was a somewhat unusual procedure for zoos at the time, but staff found that it worked well for the chimpanzees.

-We continued to exhibit chimpanzees until 1976, when our focus shifted to other primate species.
-The San Diego Zoo does not have chimpanzees in our collection at this time.
+We continued to care for chimpanzees until 1976.
+The San Diego Zoo does not care for chimpanzees at this time.

-Because they are so smart, chimps have been involved in many scientific studies, and unfortunately some people keep them as pets.
-Taking them from the wild has caused a decline in their populations.
+Chimpanzees have been involved in many scientific studies.
+Unfortunately, some people keep them as pets.
+Taking them from their natural habitat has caused a decline in their populations.
 People also hunt chimps for food (bushmeat) or to protect their crops from being eaten by hungry chimps.
-These conditions, plus loss of habitat, have resulted in the chimpanzee being an endangered animal.
+These conditions, plus loss of habitat, have resulted in the chimpanzee being endangered.